3D printing has a rich history. It started from an imperfect machine and ended up into something that can bring to life anything you have in mind.

 2010 – Engineers at the University of Southampton design and fly the world’s first 3D printed aircraft.
 The aircraft was only built in seven days with a budget of £5,000.

-2012 – Medical valium professional from the Netherlands used a 3D printer to create a customized three-dimensional prosthetic lower jaw that was implanted into an 83-year old woman suffering from a chronic bone infection.
+2012 – Professional from the Netherlands used a 3D printer to create a customized three-dimensional prosthetic lower jaw that was implanted into an 83-year old woman suffering from a chronic bone infection.

 Different Technologies in 3D Printing